 3 credits, class size limit: 30

-• Demonstrate strength in the necessary reading and writing skills.
+• Approval: Demonstrated strength in reading and writing skills

 PSY 1001 – Introduction to Psychology